From physical surfaces to human-centric heat stress: LST and UTCI heat mapping reveals nonlinear effects of urban morphology: Discussion

-Beyond identifying dominant drivers, the nonlinear response revealed by SHAP-GAM analysis in Section 3.4 offers actionable insights into the intensity of intervention required to achieve meaningful cooling benefits.
+Beyond identifying dominant drivers, the nonlinear response revealed by SHAP-GAM analysis offers subzone-scale, model-informed insights into the intensity of intervention required to achieve meaningful cooling benefits.
 UTCI in high-density tropical cities is shaped by nonlinear and context-specific processes, rather than by uniformly incremental responses to individual variables.
 Among these, SVF emerges as the dominant driver of UTCI, with a threshold at approximately 0.51.
-Below this value, more enclosed or shaded urban configurations help suppress UTCI by limiting radiative exposure \citep{oke2002boundary,nazarian2022integrated}, whereas above this threshold, increasing sky openness is associated with a monotonic rise in pedestrian heat stress.
+Below this value, more enclosed or shaded urban configurations help suppress UTCI by limiting radiative exposure \citep{oke2002boundary,nazarian2022integrated}, whereas above this threshold, increasing sky openness is associated with a monotonic rise in pedestrian heat stress \citep{jia2025hybrid}.
 This finding suggests that open and highly exposed urban spaces should be prioritized for shading-oriented design.
 Tree canopy density also shows a delayed cooling response: increases below a threshold of approximately 0.81 provide limited benefit, whereas sufficiently dense and continuous canopy yields substantially stronger cooling \citep{li2024cooling}.
 Consequently, sparse greening fails to provide meaningful thermal relief, underscoring that canopy continuity is as critical as canopy presence for providing additional cooling through combined shading, reduced $T_{mrt}$, and enhanced evapotranspiration \citep{oke2002boundary,shashua2009cooling}.
 Patch density further demonstrates a nonlinear relationship, indicating that moderate landscape fragmentation (PD of 550–750 patches/100 ha) is more favorable for cooling efficiency, while highly coarse or overly fragmented configurations are associated with higher UTCI, underscoring the importance of spatial configuration alongside land-cover composition \citep{qi2025investigating}.
-Finally, contrary to conventional expectations, albedo exhibits a net warming effect beyond ~0.158, indicating that reflective materials should be applied cautiously in open pedestrian environments with high SVF, where increased shortwave reflection may elevate radiant heat exposure \citep{schneider2023evidence,schrijvers2016effect,prado2005measurement}.
+Finally, contrary to conventional expectations, albedo exhibits a net warming effect beyond 0.158 in Singapore’s dense urban context, indicating that reflective materials should be applied cautiously in open pedestrian environments with high SVF, where increased shortwave reflection may elevate radiant heat exposure \citep{schneider2023evidence,schrijvers2016effect,prado2005measurement}.
+Specifically, the thresholds identified from SHAP-GAM analysis should be interpreted as context-specific, model-based turning points in the fitted nonlinear response curves, rather than fixed planning standards.
+These values indicate where the marginal effects of urban form variables on LST or UTCI begin to change within the study context.
+Therefore, they provide exploratory evidence for identifying potentially effective ranges of urban heat mitigation, but should be further validated before being translated into general planning guidelines.
 Overall, these results suggest that effective heat mitigation in Singapore should be threshold-aware and spatially differentiated: reduce excessive sky exposure in open areas, ensure that greening is sufficiently dense to become effective, avoid both overly coarse and overly fragmented patterns of landscape configuration, and evaluate reflective materials together with pedestrian-level radiation conditions rather than surface temperature alone.